Is Multigrain Atta Good For Diabetics?

 Risks of Over Consuming Multigrain Atta For Diabetes

-“Is multigrain atta good for diabetes” – yes, however, the over-consumption of this atta can also lead to certain issues!
-It will be important to check with a dietician before the consumption of this atta as to how much and how frequently you should be eating it depending on your body’s metabolism.
-Some commonly reported health issues associated with the excessive consumption of multigrain atta are:
+While multigrain atta is good for diabetes, over-consumption of this atta can also lead to certain issues.
+It will be important to check with a dietician before the consumption of this atta as to how much and how frequently you should be eating it depending on your body's metabolism.

 Bottomline